HowardZHY/TooManyItems-LegacyFabric/README.md

 # TooManyItems-LegayFabric

-Here's the Unoffical version of old Too Many Items mod to make it working on Legacy Fabric.
-There are TMI for LF 1.3.2, 1.4.6-1.4.7, 1.5.X, 1.6.X, 1.8.2-1.8.9 and 15w14a, and an intermediary 1.10.2 client based on wotblitz@minecraftforum(@RedCDev)'s base edit client.
+Here are the Unoffical versions of old Too Many Items mod to make it working on Legacy Fabric.
+There are TMI for LF 1.3.2, 1.4.6-1.4.7, 1.5.X, 1.6.X, 1.7.10, 1.8-1.8.1 and TMI using mixin for 1.8.2-1.8.9 and 15w14a, and 1.10.2 Test build based on wotblitz@minecraftforum(@RedCDev)'s base edit client.

 ![image](https://github.com/HowardZHY/TooManyItems-LegayFabric/blob/1.8.9/TMILF.png)